AnanthaR20/Markov-Melody-Authentication/README.md

 - Using an N-gram model will demand probabilistic criteria for a valid user which may be subjective.

 ## Open Questions / Things to investigate
 ?
 It's unsure how songs/melodies are distributed across binary strings.
 Is there enough entropy within Parsons Encodings of songs to provide security against brute force attacks?

 ?
 On average how many songs can be represented by a given binary string?

 ?
 Coming up with criteria for easily reproduceable passwords in this domain.
 Perhaps the syllable-to-note ratio could be one metric.
 If syllables coincide with notes it's easier to remember, but if a syllable is stretched over multiple notes it could lead to variations in user input. (i.e. vocal riffs, trills, slides, glissando, etc.)

 ?
 Some people are not able to mentally reproduce the relationship between pitches, what is the predictor for who can and who cannot do this?

 ?
 What proportion of people can input a password in this way?

 ?
 To what extent can people learn how to input a password this way?

 ?
 What is the best way to teach this method?

 ?
 Can people improve speed and accuracy of input over time?

 ?
 Are there other mnemonics that allow users to remember a binary string?

 ?
 What is the best UI for inputting this type of password?
 Swiping left and right?
 Swiping up and down?
 2 buttons?

 # Verification
 The method of verification in this authentication scheme will use an N-gram language model and the CORRECT parsons code for the chosen melody to compute the probability of a valid user given some input.
 In this way, a user could specify how 'picky' they want their authentication scheme to be.
 Choosing anything from a monogram to matching the exact sequence.

 The CORRECT parsons code for their chosen melody would just be the code they input during password set-up.

-# DEMO EXAMPLE
-You can demo this PIN entry method [HERE](https://ananthar20.github.io/Markov-Melody-Authentication/) Use user id: 'lrs'